hashicorp/terraform-provider-google/website/docs/guides/provider_reference.html.markdown

 * `user_project_override` - (Optional) Defaults to false.
 If true, uses the resource project for preconditions, quota, and billing, instead of the project the credentials belong to.
 Not all resources support this- see the documentation for each resource to learn whether it does.
+Alternatively, this can be specified using the `USER_PROJECT_OVERRIDE` environment variable.

 When set to false, the project the credentials belong to will be billed for the request, and quota / API enablement checks will be done against that project.